 Wondering how to discipline your child without damaging relationship?
 Add these positive discipline tips and ideas to your parenting toolbox.

-It was lunch recess and a small handful of us had lingered inside after eating our lunch.
+It was lunch recess and a small handful of us lingered inside after eating our lunch.
 Somehow we got distracted and started a game of tag.

 We were only six and had forgotten that we should be outside.